cookies-xor-cream/HugoTest/content/posts/poetry/wip/axiomatic_paradoxia_where_health_itself_is_the_disease.md

 ---
 tags: ['TODO']
-title: 'Axiomatic Paradoxia: Where Health Itself Is The Disease'
+title: "Axiomatic Paradoxia: Where Health Itself Is The Disease"
 date: 2023-10-02
 ---